 To install GUSEK:

 Notes: GUSEK can be added to Windows Explorer contextual menu and associated to GMPL model extensions.
 See Tools > Windows Integration for options.
-Warning: If you move the GUSEK folder you need select this options again to register the new path.
+Warnings: some Windows editions may require GUSEK running with Administrator rights to do the integration.
+If you move the GUSEK folder you need select this options again to register the new path.

 GUSEK can open multiple files simultaneously, using file extensions to identify them:

 Specific resources for GLPK models development are in the Tools menu.
 All others resources are from standard SciTE editor.
 The most useful commands can be called from keyword shortcuts, toolbar buttons and tab contextual menus.
 They are: